 The Thomaston Town Hall is located at 158 Main St., Thomaston, CT 06787

-The Planning and Zoning Commission, Thomaston, CT will hold a public hearing on Wednesday, June 3, 2015 7:00 pm, Lena Morton Gallery, Thomaston Town Hall, 158 Main St., Thomaston, CT on the following:
+The Planning and Zoning Commission, Thomaston, CT will continue the public hearings on Wednesday, July 1, 2015 7:00 pm, Lena Morton Gallery, Thomaston Town Hall, 158 Main St., Thomaston, CT on the following:

 1. Proposed text amendments to Thomaston Zoning Regulations to: (1) amend Article 4, Section 4.5, Schedule A, Parts C.7 and C.8 – Restaurants to separate drive-thru and non drive-thru, (2) to add new Part C.9 – Cafes and Taverns to allow the uses in GC zones; to add new Part C.10 - Breweries and Brewpubs to allow the uses in M1 and M2 zone, (3) amend Part E.7 – Temporary Liquor Permits, (4) amend Part F.1 – Alcoholic Beverages and (5) add new comprehensive Section 21.5 – Alcoholic Beverages